-Open or create a jigsaw file in RationaleTM.
+1. Open or create a jigsaw file in Rationale® Windows (this option is not available in Rationale Online).
 The Austhink website provides some ready made files which you can download.
 Alternatively you can easily create your own by creating a grouping or reasoning map and moving the pieces around the workspace.
 Save the file in a network drive that your students can access.